 Email: firstname.lastname@example.org; Fax: 650.725.0958

-To earn academic credit for your internship, please enroll in EARTHSYS 260 with Katie Phillips for 9 units.
-If you choose to do so, you can enroll in these units by distributing them over multiple quarters.
-You do not need to enroll in these units during the summer while you are working on the internship, rather you can divide up the 9 units in a way that best fits with your schedule before and after the summer.
+To earn academic credit for your internship, please enroll in EARTHSYS 260 under the instructor's section for 1 unit.
+You do not need to enroll in this unit during the summer while you are working on the internship.

 All internships will carry a mandatory S/NC grade option.
 Assignment of the “S” grade will be based on the acceptance of the internship paper and the completed evaluations.
 An “N” grade will be assigned to your internship units until then (the “N” grade at Stanford designates a work in progress).